jbhopkins/bioxtasraw/docs/source/tutorial/s2_regals.rst

     dimension.
 One of the advantages of REGALS is that it can incorporate these additional pieces of information to improve the deconvolution.

+#.
+By default, RAW bins the profiles before doing an SVD and calculating the
+    evolving factor plots, in order to speed up the process.
+The final REGALS rotation is done on the full unbinned dataset.
+You can turn binning on and off and adjust  the binning parameters in the Series options panel in the Advanced Options window.

 .. |regals_series_plot_png| image:: images/regals_series_plot.png
     :target: ../_images/regals_series_plot.png